High-on-Bugs/.github/README.md

 # 📌 About Me

 Hello, I'm Saptarshi.
-From India🇮🇳.
+From India 🇮🇳.
 My interests include thinking about stuff and building them.
 In my free time, I enjoy playing cs and my guitars.

 📱 In case of any question, query, doubt, or complaint please feel free to reach out to me using the contact details provided below.